How Market Basket Analysis In Python works?

 What is Market Basket Analysis in Python?

-Market Basket Analysis, also known as Association Analysis or Affinity Analysis, is a data mining technique that unfurls product relationships based on the consumer’s purchase pattern.
+Market Basket Analysis, Association Analysis or Affinity Analysis is a data mining technique that unfurls product relationships based on consumer purchase patterns.

 Python provides various libraries and tools to perform Market Basket Analysis efficiently.